-In accordance with the provisions of the eleventh transitory article of Transmission Law, during the period between the January 1, 2016 and December 31, 2017, remain in force Decree No. 14 and subtransmission tariffs in it are fixing, excluding payment corresponding to the generating companies, without prejudice to which this decree is still in force until the new Decree establishes the Zonal and Dedicated transmission facilities tariffs for 2018-2019 period.
-These payments will not be covered or absorbed by the subtransmission users.
-The Ministry of Energy, on May 27th, 2017 issued the 1T Decree to define adjustments to the Decree No. 14 to implement the exemption from power plants and for consistent implementation of 23T Decree.
-Therefore, subtransmission revenues collected since January 1st, 2016 until 1T Decree issuance are being reassessed under the provisions contained in the decree.
+In accordance with the provisions of the eleventh transitory article of Law 20,936, during the period between the January 1, 2016 and December 31, 2017, remain in force Decree No. 14 and subtransmission tariffs, excluding payment corresponding to the generating companies.
+The Ministry of Energy issued on May 27, 2017 the 1T Decree where the Decree No. 14 adjustments were defined to implement the exemption from power plants and for harmonious and consistent implementation with the application decree 23T.
+Because of this the subtransmission revenues that have been collected since is 1 January 2016 were reassessed under the provisions containing the decree.